 There are three funding cycles every academic year.
 Funded projects must be completed within six months of receiving funding.
-The next deadlines during the 2016-17 academic year are Friday, February 10, 2017 and Wednesday, April 12, 2017.
+The final deadline during the 2016-17 academic year is Wednesday, April 12, 2017.

 Applicants are strongly advised to seek additional financial support or in-kind contributions (donated or discounted equipment and services) from other MIT or outside sources.

 - Payment to professional performers or technical assistants

 - Stipends for the applicant’s own time or work in creating the project

 - Events designed as fundraising efforts for other non-profit organizations